dialectlabs/docs/docs/alerts/integrate-inbox/universal-inbox.md

 - Subscribe/unsubscribe from apps they're interested in
 - Manage notification preferences per app

-### 4. Unified Feed Display
+### 4. Unified Inbox Display
-Create a notification feed that shows messages from all subscribed apps:
+Create a notification inbox that shows messages from all subscribed apps:
-- Use `/v2/history` to fetch the unified message stream
+- Use `/v2/history` to fetch a unified message stream
 - Display app branding/icons to show message sources
 - Implement filtering options (by app, by type, etc.)